EliteDev0227/angular-component-tree-master/README.md

 So, we decided to build one for Angular, with all the features you can think of:
 * Simple to use
 * Well Documented
+* Customizable & Extensible (override field names, custom templates, etc...)
 * Keyboard navigation
 * Async data
 * Drag & Drop
 * Select & Multiselect
 * Filtering
 * Virtual Scrolling
-* Customizable (override field names, custom templates, etc...)
+* Save & restore tree state
 * Event callbacks
 * API for accessing & altering the tree state
 * Easily styled (comes with very minimal styling)

-If you like this, support the project by starring it!

 ## Angular supported version
 angular-tree-component supports angular 2.X.X releases, 4.X.X releases, and AoT compilation.